One West Market Street

 - Truancy Court Program

 Provides legal assistance and advice regarding the completion of forms and self-representation involving divorce, domestic violence, custody, name change, visitation and modification of child support.
-Mondays from 9:30 a.m. - 2:30 p.m., in Room 101 of the Courthouse.
+The clinic operates on a first come, first serve basis.
+The clinic operates from 9:30 a.m. to 2:30 p.m. every Tuesday.
+Sign up is located in the Court House, Room 101 and begins when the Family Services office opens at 8:30 a.m.
 Phone 410-632-5638.

 Co-Parenting Education Classes